Collinformatics/AudioTranscription/README.md

               conda activate envAudio

-- When your environment has been activated:
+- When your virtual environment has been activated, you will need to install the following modules:

-  - Install necessary python modules:
+  - How you install PyTorch will depend on the computer you are using

+    - If your computer has an NVIDIA GPU use this command:

           pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

+    - For MacOS, or if your computer does not have an NVIDIA GPU use this command:

+          pip install torch torchvision torchaudio

+  - Install the remaining modules:

           pip install deepmultilingualpunctuation

           pip install faster-whisper